Legislative AlertsUpdated 12/9/2022

 - Mandated indoor space sufficient to allow the tallest dog in an enclosure to stand on his or her hind legs without touching the roof of the enclosure.

 - Mandated unfettered access from dogs’ primary enclosures to an outdoor exercise area large enough that it “allows dogs to extend to full stride”.
 This creates a potentially dangerous environment for dogs.
+For hobby breeders who keep dogs as pets in their residences, the dog’s primary enclosure could be considered their crate.

 - Mandated annual dental exams.